bratislava/bratislava.sk/strapi/README.md

 If you're not developing any new search functionality, you likely don't need this and can safely ignore the error.
 If you think you need this integration, follow [the guide on our docs page](https://bratislava.github.io/docs/bratislava.sk/meilisearch-setup).

+You can also setup local meilisearch instance using `docker compose` - see `docker-compose.yml` in the root of the repo and set your `.env.local` vars accordingly.

 ### `develop`

 Start your Strapi application with autoReload enabled.
 [Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop)